The submission site is now open: https://podc2022.hotcrp.com/

 - languages, verification, and formal methods for distributed systems

 - lower bounds and impossibility results for distributed computing

 - multiprocessor and multi-core architectures and algorithms

-- peer-to-peer systems, overlay networks
+- peer-to-peer systems, overlay networks, and social networks

 - population protocols

 - quantum and optics based distributed algorithms

 - wireless, sensor, mesh, and ad hoc networks

 A submitted paper should clearly motivate the importance of the problem being addressed, discuss prior work and its relationship to the paper, explicitly and precisely state the paper’s key contributions, and outline the key technical ideas and methods used to achieve the main claims.
 A submission should strive to be accessible to a broad audience, as well as having sufficient details for experts in the area.